kevtronix/Blogfolio/README.md

 * Host the project on Google Cloud while server is being set up
 * Blog functionality - connected to database
 * Show specific views to authenticated user
+* Optimize the log in page so that it is able to navigate to the home page after logging in
+ * Modify the blog post edit page so that the snippets only take a portion of the body and not the entire body
+* Create functionality to add a blog post

 * TODO:
-    * Optimize the log in page so that it is able to navigate to the home page after logging in
      * Store a retrieved blog post into local storage and check to see if its there in context before making a request to the server
     * Project Database functionality
     * Handle situations for errors in blog retrieval